-4. Conclusion
+IV.
+Conclusion

 In this paper, we compared two policies, yardstick competition and franchise bidding.
 Chong and Huet (2009) concluded that yardstick competition with compensation is more desirable than yardstick competition with fines or franchise bidding.
 We modified the settings of these policies and conditions of the model from an asymmetric information perspective.
-We showed that franchise bidding may work under the conditions of the original model, but average-based yardstick competition will not work.
+We showed that Shleifer-style yardstick competition and franchise bidding may work under the conditions of the original model, but Japanese-style yardstick competition will not work.
 We also showed that if hidden action were a more critical issue to the market, franchise bidding would be more desirable than yardstick competition.